 I know people who have every right to be pissed off and miserable for the rest of their days they have experienced such dreadful sadness, disappointment and hurt ..and yet they are able to live in the moment and plan for the future without having the past throw off their hopes and dreams.

-No doubt there are different philosophies on how to handle painful memories, and I am no expert in this area, but I come from the camp that encourages people to find a fresh color and start brand new.
-In my own life I have had to give up on some real hurts, and I KNOW I am much better for it.
-Let’s be honest, some transgressions will never be resolved or fixed or even apologized for, so the only option is to let go.
+No doubt there are different philosophies on how to handle old pain, and I am no expert in this area, but I come from the camp that encourages people to slam the door on what was and move on.
+Let’s be honest, some transgressions will never be resolved, fixed, apologized for, or receive “closure” of any kind so the only option is to “repaint the room.”
 Now this doesn’t mean that a “scratch” now and then won’t reveal what’s underneath.
-A painful past never really goes away..but it also doesn’t have to dominate our present living “space.”
+A painful past never really goes away..but it certainly doesn’t have to influence or dictate our present or future living “space.”

-And make no mistake..as I found out when I was painting..all it takes is one little corner of old color to visually throw the new one off…so when you make the decision to forgive and forget and forge ahead..don’t make the mistake of hanging on to even one little grudge or one little area of loathing.
-Apply a heavy coat of fresh grace and gratitude from corner to corner and watch how complete coverage can transform the color of your life.
+And make no mistake..as I found out when I was painting..all it takes is one little section of old to create doubts about the new…so when you make the decision to let go of the past and forge ahead..don’t make the mistake of hanging on to even one, little inch of what once was.
+Apply a generous coat of ‘fresh and new’ from corner to corner and watch how this complete coverage can totally transform your life.

 photocredit:IPOST | Christian Post